 Having a healthy diet is key to help you recover quickly from a c-section and avoid complications.
 Make sure that you stay hydrated, eat food rich in fiber, protein, calcium. you want to eat food that will increase your energy and makes you feel better.
 Take your vitamins and iron.

 That’s why I am sharing with you the things to avoid after having a c-section.
 This is going to help you have a faster recovery.
 Because I’ve gone through it, I promise you avoiding these things will make for a faster, smoother and pain free C-section healing.

 7 things to avoid after having a c-section

 Disclosure: This post may contain affiliated links.
 You can read more information about it here!

-This was the first advice that my mom gave me after having a C-section.
-Bending down is strongly not recommended to a mother who just had a C-section to do and even to a mother who gave birth vaginally.
+The risk of bending after having a a c-section is that you may put strain in your c-section incision.
+Also the risk of accidentally separating or removing the stitches from your skin closure.
 This is a precaution to take if you want your healing process to go smoothly and faster.
 Always ask your hubby, family members or friends to help you pick up anything that you need.

 Have your baby’s wipes, diapers, clothes at reach and not somewhere that you have to bend down in order to get.
 Your baby’s health and well being is very important and you know what?
 So is yours.

 You just had major surgery and lifting heavy object is a big no no!
 Please, rest as much as you can and ask someone to help you with anything that you might need help with.
 Lifting heavy objects can cause your incision to open and this will only result in a painful experience for you.
 Also, depending on whether you had staples or stitches, you will run the risk of your doctor stitching you up again or placing more staples on your incision.
 Be careful and take care of yourself!